-If there are two LAN cards or above in the same administrator PC, choose different LAN card by use the "Select Adapter" tool.
+If there are two LAN cards or above in the same administrator PC, choose a different LAN card by using the "Select Adapter" tool.

-3. Press "Refresh" button for list current connected devices in the discovery list, the screen is shown as follow.
+3. Press "Refresh" button for the currently connected devices in the discovery list as the screen shows below: